Consular Processing Lawyer

 What is a Priority Date?

-A visa priority date is the date in which USCIS receives the immigrant visa petition that was filed on your behalf.
+A visa priority date is the date on which USCIS receives the immigrant visa petition that was filed on your behalf.
+It acts as your place in line when you are subject to annual caps.
 This date will be noted on Form I-797, Notice of Action, which the agency sends to you to confirm its receipt of your petition.
-In the case of family-sponsored petitions, the priority date pertains to Form I-130, Petition for Alien Relative.
+In the case of family-sponsored petitions and I-130 consular processing, the priority date pertains to when Form I-130, Petition for Alien Relative was submitted.
 Essentially, a priority date gives you a place in line to get a visa.

 Why is a Priority Date Needed?

 There are limits on how many visas can be issued each year.
-The time you’ll have to wait before you can get an immigrant visa is dependent upon three major factors: preset visa limits per country, visa supply and demand, and the number of visas that are predetermined for a particular preference category.
+The time you’ll have to wait before you can get an immigrant visa and finalize your green card consular processing is dependent upon three major factors: preset visa limits per country, visa supply and demand, and the number of visas that are predetermined for a particular preference category.

 When it comes to the immediate family members of U.S. citizens, there are no limits on immigrant visas—they’re always readily available.
 Immediate family members include a U.S. citizen’s spouse, children who are under 21 years old and are unmarried, and the citizen’s parents.
 Immediate family members also include widows and widowers of U.S. citizens (if the citizen submitted a petition before they died, and if the widow or widower petitions within two years of their former spouse’s death).